 Without a doubt the most famous pirate on this list, Edward Teach, also has the distinction of having one of the most famous pirate flags on this list.

 He has become who most people think of when they hear the word “pirate”.
 Teach and his first ship, Queen Anne’s Revenge, have been made famous thanks to their portrayal in media such as “Sid Meier’s Pirates!” and “Assassin’s Creed IV: Black Flag”.
-Blackbeard’s flag, shown below, is almost as famous as Blackbeard himself is.
+The Blackbeard flag, shown below, is almost as famous as Blackbeard himself is.

 The Blackbeard Flag Meaning

-Depicting a skeleton raising a toast while spearing a heart, the flag is almost certainly meant to intimidate one’s enemies.
+Depicting a skeleton raising a toast while spearing a heart, the Blackbeard flag is almost certainly meant to intimidate one’s enemies.
 However, there is not as much information on what the different elements of Blackbeard’s flag mean.

 Historians dispute that the flag publicly accepted as Blackbeard’s is actually his.
 The first mention of the flag that would later be accepted as Blackbeard’s is in 1912.
 The most widely-accepted contemporary source, “A General History of the Pyrates,” doesn’t even list Blackbeard as having a particular flag.
 The woodcut of his ship included with the book is simply flying a regular flag.